lilt-python

 get_files

-list[SourceFile] get_files(id=id, labels=labels)
+List[SourceFile] get_files(id=id, labels=labels)

 Retrieve a File

 Retrieves one or more files available to your user.
 Files are not associated with a project or a memory.
 They are unprocessed and can be used later in the project/document creation workflow step.
-To retrieve a specific file, specify the id request parameter.
-To retrieve all files, omit the id request parameter.
-Example CURL command: curl -X GET https://lilt.com/2/files?key=API_KEY&id=274

 Example